 2. Sacco and Vanzetti.
 In 1927, Herbert B. Ehrmann of our firm stepped forward to defend Italian immigrants Nicola Sacco and Bartolomeo Vanzetti, who had been accused of murdering a guard and paymaster for a Braintree shoe company.
 Ehrmann strenuously argued for reversal of their convictions at trial, pointing to subsequently recanted testimony, conflicting ballistics evidence, a prejudicial jury foreman statement, and a confession by an alleged robbery participant.
 The appeals were fruitless, but Supreme Court Justice Felix Frankfurter argued their innocence in a published article, and Gov. Michael Dukakis issued a proclamation of their wrongful trial and conviction on Aug.
 23, 1977, the 50th anniversary of their executions.

 3. Hoyt v.
 State of Florida.
 In 1961, Mr. Ehrmann and others once again took a stand for justice, arguing all the way to the U.S. Supreme Court that a woman convicted of killing her husband was entitled to a jury of her peers that included other women.
 A Florida statute at the time provided that no woman would be drafted into jury service unless she volunteered for it, which effectively resulted in all-male or overwhelmingly male juries.
 The constitutional challenge failed but paved the way for other cases, including one brought by attorney Ruth Bader Ginsburg in 1968.
 Finally, in the 1975 case Taylor v.
-Louisiana, the U.S. Supreme Court reversed this policy in Taylor v.
-Louisiana, making jury service eligibility equal for men and women.
+Louisiana, the U.S. Supreme Court reversed this policy, making jury service eligibility equal for men and women.

 4. Civil Rights Causes.
 The firm represented Coretta Scott King, the widow of slain civil rights leader, Dr. Martin Luther King, and has consistently and publicly supported other civil rights leaders as well.
 For decades, our lawyers have also worked for equal access to justice, serving organizations such as Greater Boston Legal Services, the Legal Advocacy & Resource Center, the Volunteer Lawyers Project and the Access to Justice Commission.